Open-Set Likelihood Maximization for Few-Shot Learning: Open-Set Likelihood

 where $\xibf_i = [1-\xi_i, \xi_i]$, and $\mathcal{H}(\pbf) = - \pbf^\top \log(\pbf)$ denotes the entropy, which encourages smoother assignments.

 \magicpar{Optimization.} We are now ready to formulate OSLO's optimization problem:

 Problem \eqref{eq:oslo_objective} is strictly convex with respect to each variable when the other variables are fixed.
-Therefore, we proceed with a block-coordinate ascent, which alternates three iterative steps, each corresponding to a closed-form solution for one of the variables. \begin{prop} OSLO's optimization problem \eqref{eq:oslo_objective} can be minimized by alternating the following updates:
+Therefore, we proceed with a block-coordinate ascent, which alternates three iterative steps, each corresponding to a closed-form solution for one of the variables. \begin{prop} OSLO's optimization problem \eqref{eq:oslo_objective} can be minimized by alternating the following updates, with $\sigma$ denoting the sigmoid operation:

-where $\sigma$ denotes the sigmoid operation. \end{prop} The proof of proposition \ref{prop:oslo} is performed by derivation of $\mathcal{L}_{\text{OSLO}}(\Zbf, \xibf, \mubf) + \mathcal{L}_{\text{soft}}(\Zbf, \xibf)$ and deferred to the supplementary material.
-The optimal solution for the \textit{inlierness} score $\xi_i$ appears very intuitive, and essentially conveys that samples with high likelihood under the current parametric model should be considered inliers.
+\end{prop} The proof of proposition \ref{prop:oslo} is performed by derivation of $\mathcal{L}_{\text{O}}(\Zbf, \xibf, \mubf) + \mathcal{L}_{\text{soft}}(\Zbf, \xibf)$ and deferred to the supplementary material.
+The optimal solution for the \textit{inlierness} score $\xi_i$ appears very intuitive and essentially conveys that samples with high likelihood under the current parametric model should be considered inliers.
 We emphasize that \textbf{beyond providing a principled \textit{outlierness score}, as $1-\xi_i$, the presence of $\xi_i$ allows to refine and improve the closed-set parametric model}.
 In particular, $\xi_i$ acts as a sample-wise temperature in the update of $\zbf_i$, encouraging outliers ($\xi_i \approx 0$) to have a uniform distribution over closed-set classes.
 Additionally, those samples contribute less to the update of closed-set prototypes $\mubf$, as each sample's contribution is weighted by $\xi_i$.